 Spring and summer are the peak of the hay fever season – with grass pollens released into the air from May until mid-August, and wild flower pollens from June until mid-September.
-And if, at this time of year, your toddler has itchy eyes, is sneezing and has a runny nose, does that mean she has hay fever?
+And if, at this time of year, your toddler has itchy eyes, is sneezing and has a runny nose, does that mean they have hay fever?
 It could well do…

 What are the symptoms of toddler hay fever?

-These vary from being mild and irritating to severe, which can cause significant disruption to your toddler’s daily life.
+These vary from being mild and irritating to severe, which can cause significant disruption to your toddler’s daily life, and can include:

 - Runny or blocked nose

 - Itching in the nose, throat, eyes or ears

 Is hay fever or covid?
 How to tell

 Some hay fever symptoms, such as a runny nose and sneezing, may also be symptoms of Covid infection.
 But, says our expert GP Dr Philippa Kaye, Covid usually causes at least 1 of the following 3 symptoms that aren’t closely associated with hay fever:

 - Loss or change of taste and smell